Jupyter notebooks

 Creating a chemiscope widget

-chemiscope.show(frames=None, properties=None, meta=None, environments=None, shapes=None, settings=None, mode='default')
+chemiscope.show(frames=None, properties=None, meta=None, environments=None, shapes=None, settings=None, mode='default', warning_timeout=10000)

 Show the dataset defined by the given frames and properties (optionally meta, environments and shapes as well) using an embedded chemiscope visualizer inside a Jupyter notebook.
 These parameters have the same meaning as in the chemiscope.create_input() function.

 The mode keyword also allows overriding the default two-panels visualization to show only a structure panel (mode = "structure") or the map panel (mode = "map").
 These modes also make it possible to view a dataset for which properties (or frames) are not available.
+The widget displays warning messages, that disappear after the specified warning_timeout (in ms).
+Set to a negative value to disable warnings, and to zero to make them persistent.

 When inside a jupyter notebook, the returned object will create a new chemiscope visualizer displaying the dataset.
 The object exposes a settings traitlet, that allows to modify the visualization options (possibly even linking the parameters to another widget).
 Printing the value of the settings property is also a good way to see a full list of the available options.